Showing posts sorted by date for query Copyright. Sort by relevance Show all posts

 "watching artists advocate for stricter copyright law is insane, to me. you are wrong!

-these kinds of people hijacked the whole deal. it sucks. its going to turn into "being anti-copyright law is pro-AI and anti-worker" lol" I don't think these class interests have oversight to be representive, I'd like more critical thinking with our own ideas.
+these kinds of people hijacked the whole deal. it sucks. its going to turn into "being anti-copyright law is pro-AI and anti-worker" lol"

 I have to agree with that sentiment, people have got there funds despite archaic laws, even though I know there are lawyers out there that are good people.
 We have to come to terms of it.
 I don't think that's it's defeatist, rather than reassessing my terms of assessment.